Revolution (Beatles song): "Revolution 1"

 The Beatles began the recording sessions for their new album on 30 May, starting with "Revolution 1" (simply titled "Revolution" for the first few sessions).
 At this first session, they concentrated on recording the basic rhythm track.
 Take 18 lasted 10:17, much longer than the earlier takes, and it was this take that was chosen for additional overdubs recorded over the next two sessions.
 The full take 18 was officially released in 2018, as part of the Super Deluxe Edition of The Beatles coinciding with the album's fiftieth anniversary.

 During overdubs which brought the recording to take 20, Lennon took the unusual step of performing his lead vocal while lying on the floor.
 He also altered one line into the ambiguous "you can count me out, in".
 He later explained that he included both because he was undecided in his sentiments.

 "Revolution 1" has a blues style, performed at a relaxed tempo.
-The electric guitar heard in the intro shows a blues influence, and the "shoo-bee-do-wop" backing vocals are a reference to doo-wop music.
-The basic time signature is 12/8 (or 4/4 in a "shuffle" style), but the song has several extra half-length bars during the verses.
+The basic time signature is 12/8 (or 4/4 in a shuffle style), but the song has several extra half-length bars during the verses.
 There are also two extra beats at the end of the last chorus, the result of an accidental bad edit during the mixing process that was left uncorrected at Lennon's request.